giovannifoletto/thesis/StateOfTheArt/Loganomaly.md

 ```

 This paper presents a log anomaly detection mechanism heavily based on the precedent paper ([[DeepLog]]).
-The problem that this research group found in the precedent mechanism is

-This model elaborates on templating technologies in order to ingest logs in a more common/supervised method.
-This approach uses semantics of logs in order to model the log stream as a language sequence, and so elaborate with NLP techniques.
-Another problem this paper would solve is the appearing of new log-template in every learn phase of the algorithm, and so the value of false-positive after this approach are much lower.

-The things this paper introduce is the capability of getting sequential and quantitative log anomalies simultaneously.
+The problem that this research group found in the precedent mechanism is only partially correct, since they approach the problems only from index-based methods, instead the new methods would make some improvements the analysis of log based on quantitative methods and qualitative, instead only with qualitative (like DeepLog has done).
+That allow, in additional to the normal detection capabilities, a better correlation in logs, and so increase the possibility of identify anomaly.

 The fact that logs could be grouped in a **sequence** is common and already seen in the [[DeepLog]] paper, using RNN-LSTM is expected for a **sequential log anomaly detector**.
 The other parameter, the quantitative, it something that in the paper is described as behaviour (if there is a log of a file being opened, there must be one of the file closing at some point, but clearly you can read/write from/to it in that time).

-Another innovation of this paper is the `template2vec`, a templating library that
+This methods allow to reduce false-positive since different index could have information that are useful for themselves, and this model allow them to "exchange information".

+The approach of this methods is parsing logs with **templates** instead of relying only on index.
+This is useful for the qualitative research they are doing, but it comes handy even during retraining.
+In fact, applying templates allow different template to be "merged", instead of throwing an alert.
+That, following the thought of the writers, is a better approach instead of the users-input driven approach explained by [[DeepLog]].

+The algorithms works with an hybrid approach, using supervised and unsupervised learning.
+The unsupervised learning components can detect anomalies in the data without the need of labelled components, while the supervise model allow to mark templates as they arrive.

+The authors present a simulation between DeepLog and their implementation:![[Pasted image 20231116135103.png]]

+As you can see, the DeepLog implementation is more in time, but (they say) that the LogAnomaly implementation produced $3.5$ less false-positive than DeepLog.